Hummingbird's Hours-Long Feeder Feud: Why Do They Stay So Long?

 - Addiction: Hummingbirds are not "addicted" to the sugar in the feeder.
 They are simply responding to a readily available, energy-rich food source that is crucial for their survival.

 - Trapped or Injured: If a hummingbird seems unusually lethargic or unable to fly, it's crucial to check for injuries.
-However, simply being present at the feeder for an extended period is rarely an indicator of entrapment or injury.
+Still, simply being present at the feeder for an extended period is rarely an indicator of entrapment or injury.

 Frequently Asked Questions (FAQ)